 Inclusion refers to workplace cultures that actively invite people from all backgrounds to contribute and participate without fear of discrimination or retaliation.

 In an inclusive workplace, all employees feel safe, respected, and supported in their roles.
-Leaders ask their teams for feedback and suggestions directly or through surveys, then use that input to take meaningful action.
+Engagement surveys, turnover patterns, and promotion velocity data can tell leaderes whether employees feel fully included use that input to take meaningful action.

 Practicing inclusivity also means increasing awareness of conscious and unconscious biases, addressing processes and activities that unintentionally exclude participants, and providing avenues for employees to voice concerns and request support.